 Whop is our top pick for the best online community platform.

-What really sets Whop apart is its customizability and control.
+Whop is an all-in-one platform that lets you sell memberships, courses, services, files, and gated access in one place, then assemble your community.
 You can fully tailor your online space (called a 'whop') using native Whop apps — meaning you can hand-picks the features you want for your community.

 Features:

-- Various monetization options for every sort of digital product
+• Various monetization options for every sort of product

 Video capabilities: You can run livestreams and upload recorded video for your audience, sell videos as premium products, and build your courses out of video content - if you want video to be a central part of your community, it's hard to find a better choice than Whop